ammar-tanwar/bloglearnbay/posts/how-does-intelligence-augmentation-differ-from-artificial-intelligence.md

 ### BFSI sector:-

 **Intelligence Augmentation** can help various <a href="https://blog.learnbay.co/advanced-application-of-ai-in-banking-a-new-era-of-bfsi-sector" target="_blank">BFSI sectors</a> manage and regulate their finances while avoiding common blunders.
 By utilizing this technology, financial advisors may now quickly customize services that are well-versed in their customers' data needs and risks.
-This eliminates manual errors, allowing businesses to operate smoothly and efficiently. <br>
+This eliminates manual errors, allowing businesses to operate smoothly and efficiently.
 The most powerful use of **intelligence augmentation** are:-

 -  Enriching the client's experiences